David Beisel’s Perspective on Digital Change

 On Thursday, the Taxi and Limousine Commission of New York approved a plan to install touch-screen monitors in their entire fleet of taxis.
 These screens will allow riders to pay by credit card, check on news stories, map out where the cab is going and find information about eateries and bars.
 To me, this example use of a public space for digital screen media seems more than appropriate – it delivers contextually relevant content to people who need it at that moment, and the advertising messages which follow are (presumably) relevant.

-.
+As outdoor digital signage continues to proliferate, we’re going to need some public discourse to reach a consensus about what is acceptable public real estate for these media.
 There are clear benefits – advertisers and consumers alike – for appropriate outdoor digital media as sources of useful information, and the business opportunities to serve this growing market are perhaps under appreciated.

 (Thanks to Greg Peverill-Conti of Weber Shandwick who has helped me think about these topic over the past couple of weeks.)